multani7871/employee-led-SPVs/board_member_guide.md

 Employee led Special Purpose Vehicles dramatically improve incentive alignment which will lead to stronger performance for the shareholders.

 An employee SPV is like any other SPV on the cap table except that it is led by an employee and that employee earns the carried interest from the SPV at exit.

 Employees who lead SPVs have hybrid incentives.
-They have the common s
+They have the common stock incentives of founders, independent directors, and employees.
+They also have the carried interest incentive of investor board members.
+As a company grows in headcount, the CEO's decision making will become primarily strategy and hiring.
+In a healthy organizaay to day decision making will continually be devolved to the employees closest to the customer.

+Encouraging Employee led SPVs ensures that

 Resources
 - https://mobile.twitter.com/HarveyMultani/status/1283639263523999750